|Satan does not want you to read the following text and definitely doesn't want you to accept Jesus as your Lord and Savour.

 You Now Have Been Given a Choice to Reject Sin and Satan

-Jesus' death on the cross shows that He, the second Adam, succeeded in winning back the right to be called the Lord of His creation.
+Jesus' death on the cross shows that He, the second Adam, succeeded in winning back the right to be called the Lord and ruler of His creation.
 Because our original parents disobeyed God, humanity had no choice but to be born captive under the penalty of sin.
-Satan had a right to claim the Human race even though he had illegally captured the Human race through deception.
+Satan claimed the right of rulership of the Human race even though he had illegally captured the Human race through deception.
 Satan placed us, without our consent, under the penalty of sin and stripped away our freedom of choice and away from our loving God.

-Now that Jesus is truly the owner and Lord of the Human race, He is giving us a "Choice"... either to accept His free gift of salvation, or retain or keep sin and die the Second Death.
+Now that Jesus is truly the owner, ruler and Lord of the Human race, He is giving us a "Choice"... either to accept His free gift of salvation, or retain or keep sin and die the Second Death.
 We now have a choice which we didn't have before!

 Because Jesus is legally exempt from the Second Death, He offers us freedom to choose Him and if we do, we are legally exempt from the Second Death and will not have to pay the price for our sins.